 How Long Does It Take To Get Over A Friendship Breakup?

-It can take several weeks for a friendship breakup to go from bad to worse to finally get over.
+It can take several weeks for a friendship breakup to go from bad to worse to get over finally.
 You may feel hurt, insecure, and angry in the early stages.
-You may also find it difficult to associate with anyone else because you’re too busy feeling sorry for yourself.
+Also, you may find it difficult to associate with anyone else because you’re too busy feeling sorry for yourself.

-As time goes on, you may feel numb or indifferent toward the other person.
+You may feel numb or indifferent toward the other person as time passes.
 This is often followed by a period of depression in which you’ll feel like everything is bleak and hopeless.
 You’ll also be overwhelmed by negative thoughts and feelings that won’t let you concentrate on anything else.

 It would be best if you also tried to forgive them as quickly as possible so that the entire ordeal doesn’t linger in your mind constantly.
-You may take some time to get over a friendship breakup, but following some simple steps can help you move on faster.
+You may take time to overcome a friendship breakup, but following some simple steps can help you move on faster.

-- Acclimate yourself to the new reality – It can be tough to accept that the relationship is over.
+- Acclimate Yourself To The New Reality: Accepting the relationship is over can be tough.
 Still, by taking the time to process and understand the situation, you’ll be able to handle the breakup better.

 Conclusion